RynAgain/Work_Productivity_Experiments/CAM_Tools/README.md

 ## Installation

 1. Install `MainScript.js` in Tampermonkey.
-2. Check for updates peridocially in the tampermonkey dashboard.
+2. Check for updates periodically in the Tampermonkey dashboard.

 ## Random Issues
-1. sometimes the download button just won't appear.  refresh the page.
+1. Sometimes the download button just won't appear.
+Refresh the page.

 ## License